History & Mission

 From open pit mine to sanitary landfill to stupendous garden is the extraordinary history of South Coast Botanic Garden.
 This continuing experiment in land reclamation has drawn horticulturists from all over the world, including Prince Charles of England, to study the feasibility of similar project.
 The success of the reclamation effort is apparent in the peaceful, shady groves and areas of spectacular color.

 The South Coast Botanic Garden has come a long way.
 Bursting with color and varied plant and wildlife, the grounds are a spectacular sight.
 The Garden has much to offer: members have access to 14 Clubs and Societies to become informed about specific plant varieties, i.e. roses, cactus, geraniums, etc. At least twelve flower shows are hosted for the members and public annually.
-Lectures, classes, concerts, weddings and Shakespeare fill the calendar seven days a week.
+Lectures, classes, concerts and weddings fill the calendar seven days a week.
 All of this make South Coast Botanic Garden a year-round attraction and an “Inspiration Site” for garden ideas.

 The founding membership of the Garden had a vision that has been realized with the cooperative efforts of Los Angeles County, the Foundation, and Community.
 The South Coast Botanic Garden is a treasure to be cherished for this and future generations.
 We encourage our members to become emissaries of the Garden; share your enthusiasm!